magpylib/magpylib/docs/_pages/1_how2install.md

 1. [Download Anaconda][anaconda]
 2. Start Anaconda Navigator
-3. On the interface, go to `Environments` and choose the environment you wish to install MagPyLib in.
+3. On the interface, go to `Environments` and choose the environment you wish to install magpylib in.
 For this example, we will use the base environment:
    ![](../_static/images/install_guide/anaconda0.png)
-4. Look for MagPyLib in the Package search bar
+4. Look for magpylib in the Package search bar
    ![](../_static/images/install_guide/anaconda.png)
 5. On the Anaconda interface, in the Home tab, select your environment and Open Spyder/Jupyter
    ![](../_static/images/install_guide/anaconda2.png)